sajayprakash/megathread/README.md

 - [lingva-translate](https://lingva.ml/) - a Free and Open Source Alternative front-end for Google Translate.
 - [VirusTotal.com](https://www.virustotal.com/) - Analyze suspicious files and URLs to detect types of malware, automatically share them with the security community.
 - [kutt.it](https://kutt.it/) - An open source modern URL shortener.

+# Software
+- [VLC Media Player](http://www.videolan.org/vlc) - A free and open source cross-platform multimedia player.
+- [MPV 🌟](https://mpv.io/) - Similar to VLC but is insanely customizable and imo has better video playback quality.
+- [Anki 🌟](https://apps.ankiweb.net/) - A free and open-source flashcard program.
+- [Calibre 🌟](https://calibre-ebook.com/) - An E-book management software, I use this to manage books on my ereaders.
+- [Loseless Cut](https://github.com/mifi/lossless-cut) - Trim and cut video/audio files in a loseless manner.
+- [HandBrake](https://handbrake.fr/) - A free and open-source video transcoding software.

 # Operating Systems